Stephen-OG/Appointment_App/README.md

-# wellnite_project REST API Gateway + microservices
+# REST API Gateway + microservices

 This project contains a REST API gateway with TCP back-end microservices all written using the NestJS Framework and TypeScript.